ConstructStudios/GodsEye/README.md

 # GodsEye AntiCheat | Advanced Detection

+__*Quick Plugin Check:*__ The Plugin is now usable and functioning.
+This plugin is, as of right now, only recommended for servers that are open to the public as the plugin has been completely optomized for large servers.

 <p align="center">
   <b>Note:</b><br>
 currently recoding the plugin, that means that we are going to be off the normal updates schedule for a while (there will be updates, but they will be slower than normal)